microsoft/jacdac/services/devicescriptdebugger.md

     command restart_and_halt @ 0x95 {}

-Start the program from the beginning and halt on first instruction.
+Run the program from the beginning and halt on first instruction.

+    flags StepFlags: u16 {
+        StepOut = 0x0001 // also stop when the stackframe returns StepIn = 0x0002  // also stop when the stackframe calls something Throw = 0x0004   // also stop on throw which would pop the stackframe }
+    command step @ 0x96 {
+        stackframe: ObjStackFrame
+        flags: StepFlags
+        reserved: u16
+    repeats:
+        break_pc: ProgramCounter
+    }

+Set breakpoints that only trigger in the specified stackframe and resume program.
+The breakpoints are cleared automatically on next suspension (regardless of the reason).

 ## Registers